Last update: 1 September 2021

 What to do if you develop symptoms of COVID-19:

-- If you develop symptoms of COVID-19, you should remain at home for at least 10 days from the date when your symptoms appeared.
+- If you develop symptoms of COVID-19, you should not attend college, you should arrange a PCR test and self isolate until your get the result.
 Anyone with symptoms will be eligible for testing and this can be arranged via https://www.nhs.uk/ask-for-a-coronavirus-test or by calling 119.

 - Additional COVID-related information is available at https://www.nhs.uk/conditions/coronavirus-covid-19/